MicrosoftDocs/windows-dev-docs/hub/apps/package-and-deploy/index.md

 * **Packaged app**.
 Packaged apps are the only kind that have *package identity* at runtime.
 Package identity is needed for certain Windows features, such as custom context menu extensions (see [Features that require package identity](../desktop/modernize/modernize-packaged-apps.md)).
 A packaged app is packaged by using MSIX technology (see [What is MSIX?](/windows/msix/overview)).
   * Commonly, a packaged app's process runs inside a lightweight app container; and is isolated using file system and registry virtualization.
   * **Packaged app with external location**.
 But you can opt out of those restrictions and still be a packaged app (still benefit from package identity).
 You do that by building and registering a *package with external location* with your app.
 A packaged app with external location uses MSIX to package, but it's not installed by using MSIX (instead, it's a "bring-your-own-installer" model).
 It's essentially a hybrid option between a packaged and an unpackaged app.
 See [Grant package identity by packaging with external location](../desktop/modernize/grant-identity-to-nonpackaged-apps.md).
 * **Unpackaged app**.
 Another way to opt out of the restrictions described above is to create an unpackaged app, and not use MSIX at all.
-But be aware that an unpackaged app *doesn't* have package identity at runtime; so it misses out on certain Windows features.
+But be aware that an unpackaged app *doesn't* have package identity at runtime; so it misses out on certain Windows features (see [Features that require package identity](/windows/apps/desktop/modernize/modernize-packaged-apps)).

 Each type of app can be published to the Microsoft Store, and installed that way or via Windows App Installer.